When Can the Automatic Stay Be Lifted in a Bankruptcy Case?

 During the bankruptcy process, the bankruptcy trustee will ensure that all issues related to the debts a person owes and the property they own will be handled correctly.
 However, there may be some situations where a creditor is concerned about their ability to recover what is owed and protect their financial interests, and they may request a termination of the automatic stay in order to address these issues.

 Generally, the automatic stay may only be lifted if a creditor can show that it will be unable to recover the collateral in a secured debt.
-For example, if a person had defaulted on their auto loan and filed for bankruptcy before the creditor was able to repossess the vehicle, the creditor may be concerned that the vehicle could decrease in value because the debtor does not have insurance or because they may engage in risky behaviors that could cause the vehicle to become damaged.
-This would prevent the creditor from selling the vehicle at auction after a future repossession and recouping as much of the amount owed on the auto loan as possible.
-In this situation, the creditor may file a motion with the bankruptcy court asking for relief from the automatic stay that would allow it to proceed with a vehicle repossession.
+For example, if a person had defaulted on their auto loan and filed for bankruptcy, the creditor may be concerned that the vehicle could decrease in value because the debtor does not have insurance or because they may engage in risky behaviors that could cause the vehicle to become damaged.
+This would prevent the creditor from selling the vehicle at auction and recouping as much of the amount owed on the auto loan as possible.
+In this situation, the creditor may file a motion with the bankruptcy court asking for relief from the automatic stay that would allow it to seize and sell the vehicle.

 Contact Our Mecklenburg County Bankruptcy Attorney